jncraton/architecture-cpsc2420/lectures/12-virtual-memory.md

 ----------------

 - Virtual memory can be used to secure program data
-- Some pages can be mark as execute only or read-only
+- Some pages can be marked as execute only or read-only

 ---